 The game couldn’t be much simpler.
 You will see three stacks of cards with a scoring side face-up, and below each stack two cards are flipped to reveal those delicious vegetables.
 On your turn you either take two face up veggies or one of the three scoring cards.
 Flip over scoring cards to replace any removed veggies, and move onto the next player’s turn.
 Wash, rinse, repeat until all of the cards are gone.

 At this point you score each scoring card you grabbed individually.
-Five points for each carrot + onion combo, for example, Then your next card gives you two points per carrot, two points per lettuce, and minus one point per pepper.
+Five points for each carrot + onion combo, for example.
+Your next card gives you two points per carrot, two points per lettuce, and minus one point per pepper.
 Those carrots you used to score the first card?
 You can rescore them for this one!
 And the next!
 Whoever ends up with the most points wins.

 That’s the entire game (okay, there is one more rule; on your turn you may flip one scoring card you've collected over to turn it into a veggie, losing any scoring it may have provided).
 Depending on the number of players, you may only use a certain subset of the deck during a game.
 If you have two players, for example, you can play three rounds before cycling through the entire deck turning it into a Sushi Go-like three game showdown.